ethanis/aliases/README.md

 # Getting started

 I have these utilities in `~/aliases`.
-If you want to have a similar setup as mine, you can get started with:
+If you want to have a copy my setup, you can get started with:

 ```bash
 # clone the repo